What is a feature wall and how does it remain relevant in 2020?

 Metal feature walls

 The industrial look may be fading but metal still has a place as a feature wall.
 Aged metal sheets make an immediate impact and can stand on its own or form part of a more coherent design scheme.
-Well chosen copper or brass sheets can be cut to size and fixed to the wall in minutes.
+Well chosen copper or brass sheets can be cut to size and fixed to the wall in minutes, like these metal wall panels from Halman Thompson.

 You can soften the metal with accessories, soft furnishings or plants.
 Or you could leave it to stand proud.
 There are lots of designs where an impactful element such as metal could work which is why they are still popular today.